Caramel Crispix Mix in the Microwave

 Snack mixes are always so much fun to make and eat.
 They are perfect for parties.
 This is a favorite and so is the Brownie Batter Puppy Chow.

 For another fun caramel snack mix, check out caramel muddy buddies.
-It’s a puppy chow snack but with caramel instead of chocolate.
+Or try caramel Chex mix, it is similar in a lot of ways but with a wider variety of crunchies.

-Or whip up some squirrel chow, which is another fun play on puppy chow.
-It it a fun mix that is always a hit.
+Or whip up some fall puppy chow, which is another fun play on puppy chow.
+It features white chocolate and fall candies in a fun mix that is always a hit.

-Now I am curious, do you have a favorite snack mix?
+Now I am curious, do you have a favorite sweet snack mix?

 Quicker Easier Caramel Crispix Mix